cappuccino/cappuccino.org/source/learn/cucapp.html.markdown

 ### The cucapp command

-The `cucapp` command has only one goal yet.
+The `cucapp` command has only one purpose at this time.
 It allows you to create a testing architecture for your Cappuccino Application.

 Launch `cucapp` on the targeted application with the following command: